-What are the likely Climate Change impacts for the MWI NRM region?
+Likely Climate Change impacts for the MWI NRM region

 - Main settlements around the region are predominantly in the coastal zone that already has significant climate risk